Containers are automatically allocated an IP address that is unique across the Weave network. You can see which address was allocated by running,

 Weave Net detects when a container has exited and releases its allocated addresses so they can be re-used by the network.

 Instead of allowing Weave Net to allocate IP addresses automatically (using IPAM), there may be instances where you need to control a particular container or a cluster by setting an IP address for it.
+The way to do this varies according to how containers are attached to Weave Net.

 You can specify an IP address and a network explicitly, using Classless Inter-Domain Routing or CIDR notation.